aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 [REFERENCE](/critic2/manual/fields/#c2-reference)).
 In general, it is necessary to define one or more properties to be integrated inside the basins that use other scalar fields.
-For instance, to calculate the electron populatoin inside an ELF basin, the ELF would be the reference field and the electron density would be an integrable property.
+For instance, to calculate the electron population inside an ELF basin, the ELF would be the reference field and the electron density would be an integrable property.